Sustainability Policy

 - The investment must comply with the "Do No Significant Harm" principle, which means that the investment does not contribute to activities that could cause significant harm, such as controversial weapons.

-- The company being invested in must have good governance with clear rules to prevent social problems.
+- The investee company must meet standards of good governance practices with clear rules to prevent social problems.

 If a fund manager determines that an investment adheres to all 3 of these conditions, then it is a sustainable investment in accordance with SFDR.